mjschwartz/WPGmappity/readme.txt

 === Plugin Name ===
 Contributors: Matthew Schwartz
 Tags: google maps, maps, google, mapping
-Requires at least: 2.9.0
+Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 0.4.4
+Stable tag: 0.5

 Point, Click, Map.
-Build and insert Google Maps in your posts just as easily as you insert images.
+Build and insert Google Maps just as easily as you insert images.
 All WYSIWYG: no JavaScript, no XML, no coding at all.

 == Description ==